justdoston/stipo/README.md

     ```bash
     cd stipo
     ```

-3. You can use python script or make the Logger script executable:
+3. Install requirements:
     ```bash
+    pip3 install -r requirements.txt
+    ```

+4. You can use python script or make the Logger script executable:

+    ```bash
     chmod +x stipo
     ```

-4. You can add the Logger directory to your system's PATH to run it from anywhere without specifying the path:
+5. You can add the Logger directory to your system's PATH to run it from anywhere without specifying the path:

     ```bash
     export PATH=$PATH:$(pwd)